-- covering your image with chalk or pastel
+- Covering your photos with chalk or pastel

-- tracing the outlines with a ballpoint pen
+- Tracing the outlines of the photo/graphic with a ballpoint pen to transfer

-If you need your image blown up you can use a free website tool called Block Posters and then print it on several sheets of paper.
-Here is a good example how to do it on a piece of furniture.
+If you need your photo blown up, you can use a free website tool called Block Posters and then print it on several sheets of paper.
+Here is an excellent example of how to do it on a piece of wood furniture.

-This method allows you to use inkjet prints to be transferred to wood using Mod Podge – a medium used to transfer images.
-What I found out, is that most people say you can’t use it with inkjet prints but only with the laser ones.
+This method allows you to use inkjet prints photos to be transferred to wood using Mod Podge – a medium used for photo transfer.
+I found out that most people say you can’t use it with inkjet prints but only with the laser printer ones.

 This method that I’ve found on matsutakeblog.blogspot.com shows that you actually can.
-You can use normal paper or piece of cardstock.
-All you need is put some Elmer’s glue on it before printing your image.
+You can use a normal printer paper or a piece of cardstock for the transfer.
+All you need is put some Elmer’s glue on it before printing your photo.
 Remember to let it dry first!
 You don’t want to break your printer :)

-The glue should be on the side which you want to print on.
+The glue should be on the side, which you want to print on.
 After drying is time to print.
 Remember to mirror your photo as well, if needed.
 Once the photo is printed, put a layer of mod podge on the piece of wood.

-Now you press your image facing down onto the surface.
+Now you press your photo facing down onto the wood surface.
 Make sure you don’t move it once it’s stuck to Mod Podge.
-You can use a credit card or similar piece of plastic to smooth the surface out and get rid of all air bubbles.
+You can use a piece of plastic to smooth the surface out and get rid of all air bubbles.

-Next step is to let it dry completely overnight and you’re ready for your next step.
+You have to let it dry completely overnight, preferably 24 hours, and you’re ready for the next step.
 Now the fun begins.
-You can immerse the wooden piece in water or if it’s large one like a furniture surface etc. you soak it wet with a sponge or use a spray bottle.
+You can immerse the wood piece in water, or if it’s a large one like a furniture surface, etc. you soak it wet with a sponge or use a spray bottle.

 When the paper is completely soaked you peel it off gently.
-You can hold it under running water for the small pieces.
+You can hold it under running water for the small wood pieces.
 Then gently rub the rest of the paper pulp off with your fingers.
 And that’s it!
 You have a nice and smooth surface with your photo transfer on it.
 An easy method for photo transfer to wood with glue.

 Images courtesy of matsutakeblog.blogspot.co.uk

-This is a fantastic method you can use on wood, metal, and many other surfaces.
+This is a fantastic photo transfer method you can use on wood, metal, and many other surfaces.
 I really like it because is extremely easy.
 I’ve found it on villabarnes.com.
-It’s another great way to make your pallet projects more unique and exciting.
+It’s another great way to make your upcycling projects more unique and exciting.

 So what do you need?
 The simplest way is to buy a blender pen.
 You can get it in most craft shops or on Amazon.
 But if it happens that you’re in the middle of a project and your blender pen stops working there is a different solution you can use.

-First is old, well-known Acetone can be used as a transfer medium.
+First is an old, well-known Acetone can be used as a transfer medium.
 But not the nail polish remover kind unless you have 100% pure acetone one without any additives.

 In both cases, you must be careful while using them.
-They are damaging to the skin, eyes and respiratory system so wear gloves, safety goggles and face mask and use them in WELL VENTILATED AREA.
+They are damaging to the skin, eyes and respiratory system so wear gloves, safety goggles, and face mask/

 Use the solvents in a glass container and only small amounts at a time- they evaporate quickly.
 You can either dab your empty pen in or use a sponge.

 You put your photo/ graphic you want to transfer on the wood surface(remember to mirror it) and apply the acetone or Xylol.
 You can secure it by using some painters tape.

-Try not to over do it with the solvent because it may cause ink bleed.
+Try not to overdo it with the solvent because it may cause the ink to bleed.
 Several thin layers are better than pouring it over the image.

-Next step is to rub the image with the back of a spoon or a bone folder.
+The next step is to rub the photo with the back of a spoon or a bone folder.
 Apply firm pressure but don’t rush.
 You don’t want to damage the paper.

-Peel off the paper and let the transfer dry.
+Peel off the paper from the wood and let the transfer dry.
 Just to mention this only works with laser printed or copied images.

-I think this is the most popular way of transferring images to wood.
+I think this is the most popular way for photo transfer to wood.
 It works with black and white or color ones.
-It’s very similar to Mod Pod and Glue way but instead of glue a gel medium is used and Mod Podge to finish off.
+It’s very similar to Mod Pod and Glue way, but instead of glue, a gel medium is used as a transfer medium and Mod Podge to finish off.
 All you need is:

-- A printed image – laserjet ones are best or xerox copies, for color pictures you can print them on a photo paper(quality of image is far better than normal paper) and then have it copied in color
+- laser printer or already printed image/photo – laserjet ones are best or xerox copies, for color images you can print them on a photo paper(quality of the photo is far better than normal paper) and then have it copied in color

 - a gel medium